swagtop/bevy-flake/README.md

 bevy run web --open
 ```

-If you've set `buildSource = ./.` in the config, you can build your project
+If you've set `src = ./.` in the config, you can build your project
 using Nix:

 ```sh